-The most common side effects of XYREM include nausea, dizziness, vomiting, bedwetting, and tremor.
+The most common side effects of XYREM include nausea, sleepiness, dizziness, vomiting, bedwetting, and tremor.
 The most common side effects of XYREM in children include, nausea, bedwetting, vomiting, headache, weight decreased, decreased appetite, dizziness and sleepwalking.
 Your side effects may increase when you take higher doses of XYREM.
 XYREM can cause physical dependence and craving for the medicine when it is not taken as directed.
 These are not all the possible side effects of XYREM.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit